oculus-samples/Unity-Discover/Documentation/Configuration.md

 **Settings > Privacy > Device Permissions > Share Point Cloud Data**.
 It must be enabled.

 The application should also have Spatial Data permission enabled, this can be verified on device here: **Settings -> Apps -> Permissions -> Spatial Data**

+## Upload to release channel
+In order to have colocation working using the shared spatial anchors, you will first need to upload an initial build to a release channel.
+For instructions you can go to the [developer center](https://developer.oculus.com/resources/publish-release-channels-upload/).
+Then to be able to test with other users you will need to add them to the channel, more information in the [Add Users to Release Channel](https://developer.oculus.com/resources/publish-release-channels-add-users/) topic.

+Once the initial build is uploaded you will be able to use any development build with the same application Id, no need to upload every build to test local changes.